The Snob (1924 film): Plot

-As described in a review in a film magazine, just as Nancy Claxton (Shearer) finished at a convent school, her wealthy father Sherwood (Sackville) is killed in a roadhouse brawl.
-Stung by the disgrace, she disappears and her sweetheart, Herrick (Nagel), is unable to find her.
+As described in a review in a film magazine, just as Nancy Claxton finished at a convent school, her wealthy father Sherwood is killed in a roadhouse brawl.
+Stung by the disgrace, she disappears and her sweetheart, Herrick, is unable to find her.
 Three years pass and Nancy is teaching school in the quaint Mennonite colony in Pennsylvania.
-She falls in love with an ambitious teacher, Eugene (Gilbert).
+She falls in love with an ambitious teacher, Eugene.
 They become engaged and Eugene gets a job as professor at an academy in a nearby town.
-He becomes popular and conceited, succeeds in winning favor of Dorothy (Haver), whose father owns the school.
+He becomes popular and conceited, succeeds in winning favor of Dorothy, whose father owns the school.
 Eugene is made head-master.
 Nancy becomes ill and sends for Eugene.
 He marries her, believing she will die, but she gets well.
 He writes Dorothy a letter belittling Nancy.
 Herrick, who is teaching in the same school, visits Eugene and is amazed to find Nancy.
 Eugene continues to look down on Nancy and play up to Dorothy.
 Just before Nancy is to have a baby, he writes a loving letter to Dorothy.
 Nancy gets hold of this.
 Her baby dies.
 She then sees Eugene in his true light and shows him the newspaper story that she is heir to millions.
 He begs forgiveness but she taunts him as being a snob, saying she will divorce him and marry Herrick.